PILLARS

 Alongside our day-to-day responsibilities, we began shaping what would later be known as Pillars: Alice's unique health software.
 From the get go we decided it had to abide by some core concepts:

-• Variable use cases — sometimes varying in the middle of a consultation
+Variable use cases — sometimes varying in the middle of an appointment

-• Control of Infomation density — automatic and manual)
+Control of Infomation density — suggested and also user controlled

-• One tab only — No chance for a mistake
+One tab only — No chance for mistaking patients

-• Suggestive automation — Health professional always makes the decision
+Suggestive automation — Health professionals always make the decision

 “Henry, let’s do this.”
 He didn’t hesitate.